kubernetes/website/content/en/docs/concepts/overview/kubernetes-api.md

   </tbody>
 </table>

-A golang implementation to fetch the OpenAPI V3 is provided in the package `k8s.io/client-go/openapi3`.
+A Golang implementation to fetch the OpenAPI V3 is provided in the package `k8s.io/client-go/openapi3`.

 ## Persistence